KeiliV/portfolio/README.md

-# Keili Vutt projects portfolio

-## Table of Contents
+# Projects Portfolio

+This is collection of automated tests created by Keili Vutt

+Tools used:
+Cypress
+Playwright

+Languages used:
+JavaScript
+TypeScript